KennethJAllen/cur-dynamic-mode-decomposition/README.md

 - The CUR DMD provides a fast and interpretable framework for generating and compressing timeseries dynamics.

-- Originally developed by Kenneth Allen and Sebastian De Pascuale in 2021 as part of the SCGSR research fellowship with results published in [[1]](#references).
+- Originally developed by K. Allen and S. De Pascuale in 2021 as part of the SCGSR research fellowship with results published in [[1]](#references).

 ## 🔧 Installation